David Lockton: AirPlay, Inc.

 Upon the expiration in 2004 of the Lockton/Interactive Network patents, Lockton founded AirPlay, Inc., to apply the wireless "two-screen" technology developed at Data Broadcasting and Interactive Network to the cellular platform.

 From 2004 to 2009, AirPlay developed for the cellular platform many of the games pioneered at Interactive Network, playable with televised baseball, basketball and football games as well as game shows such as Jeopardy, Deal or No Deal and Big Brother.
 Lockton served on the board of directors and consulted part-time to the company concentrating on intellectual property and special projects, including negotiations with Sony (owner of Jeopardy).
 AirPlay was the first and only company to utilize the cellular networks to allow TV viewers to play along with television programming and win prizes in real-time games of skill on their cell phones.
 AirPlay established broadcast distribution agreements with all the major carriers.
-The Company launched Jeopardy with Sony Pictures Entertainment on 220 syndicated TV stations using patent pending technology to precisely synchronize the fast-paced game with the unfolding telecast for each separate syndicated station.
+The company launched Jeopardy with Sony Pictures Entertainment on 220 syndicated TV stations using patent pending technology to precisely synchronize the fast-paced game with the unfolding telecast for each separate syndicated station.
 In August 2009, after AirPlay failed to raise the marketing capital required to launch the service on a nationwide basis in the recession, all of the AirPlay intellectual property, including pending patents and software was acquired by WinView, Inc.

 WinView, Inc.

 WinView, Inc. is a Silicon Valley and New York based company that provides the nation's leading live In-Play sports prediction mobile platform.
-The platform is focused on paid entry, mobile two-screen synchronized televised sports games of skill in the U.S. The Company is leveraging its extensive experience in pioneering real-time interactive television games played on the mobile second screen, its foundational patents and unique business model.
+The platform is focused on paid entry, mobile two-screen synchronized televised sports games of skill in the U.S. The company is leveraging its extensive experience in pioneering real-time interactive television games played on the mobile second screen, its foundational patents and unique business model.
 The WinView Games app is an end-to-end two-screen TV synchronization platform for both television programming and commercials.
 The paid entry, skill-based WinView Games app uniquely enhances TV viewing enjoyment and rewards sports fans with prizes as they answer in-game questions while competing with friends in real-time during live televised sports.
-These free games of skill are legal in all 50 states, and paid entry games are legal in 36 states.
-The Company launched its Alpha test in 2015, Beta test in 2016 and Paid Entry games in 2017.
-As of January 2020, the Company has raised $30 million to develop and market the only platform offering real time two-screen games of skill in the U.S. The Company's business segments are fully protected by 76 foundational patents granted to Lockton and assigned to WinView.
-For more information, please visit www.winviewgames.com.
+These free games of skill are legal in all 50 states, and paid entry games are legal in 41 states.
+The company launched its Alpha test in 2015, Beta test in 2016 and Paid Entry games in 2017.
+As of January 2020, the company has raised $30 million to develop and market the only platform offering real time two-screen games of skill in the U.S. The company's business segments are fully protected by 76 foundational patents granted to Lockton and assigned to WinView.